fw-dev/useful_dashboard_info/README.md

 # Requirements / Check List
 Minimum FileWave system requirements for success are as follows:
 1. FileWave Version 14+ - it will not work with v13
-1. Linux Server - Extra Metrics can be installed on Mac but its significantly more complex
+1. FileWave Version 14+ must be running on a Linux Server
 2. SSH Access to the FileWave Server
-3. An API Key specifically for Extra Metrics (with inventory and query *create* rights).
+3. A base64 API Key specifically for Extra Metrics (with inventory and query *create* rights).
 You will require the base64 text, this can be obtained from the Manage Administrators -> Application tokens screen.
 4. Make sure your server has SSL certificates - self signed certs are *not* enough.
 5. You must have an externally reachable DNS name.